Andy-Jensen/Telco_project_part_1/README.md

 * This information will be used to generate a final report, that a non-data scientist can read, to advise Telco on potential solutions to reduce customer churn, identify the steps taken and why, and document final outcomes and takeaways

 # Initial Hypothesis:
-I have minimally explored this dataset and my initial hypothisis is that churn is due to the cost associated with services, resulting in a higher monthly payment and concequently higher total payments.
+I have minimally explored this dataset and my initial hypothisis is that churn is related to monthly charges.

 # Project Plan: